Data Protection Notice

 JT may disclose your personal information to members of the JT Group.
 JT may also disclose it to external third parties, to include: partners, suppliers, sub-contractors or agents engaged by JT for the purpose of performing the Contract and providing the Service.
-Other parties engaged to perform services for, or on behalf of, JT; persons making a complaint or an enquiry in relation to the use of the Service; the emergency services (if you make an emergency call), including your approximate location; other communications service providers and network operators; credit reference and debt collection agencies; appropriate authorities for the purpose of preventing fraud, theft and other unlawful activity; and commercial partners for joint promotions with that third party.
+Other parties engaged to perform services for, or on behalf of JT; persons making a complaint or an enquiry in relation to the use of the Service; the emergency services (if you make an emergency call), including your approximate location; other communications service providers and network operators; credit reference and debt collection agencies; appropriate authorities for the purpose of preventing fraud, theft and other unlawful activity; potential third party buyers in relation to M&A processes within the JT Group; and commercial partners for joint promotions with that third party.
 JT may also be required to share your personal information with a third party or body in circumstances where such disclosure is required to satisfy any applicable law or regulatory requirements.
 Disclosures to law enforcement agencies, regulatory organisations, government bodies or agencies, courts or other public authorities may occur if JT is authorised.
 Or if it is required, by law to do so.
 If there is a change (or expected change) in who owns JT or any of JT’s assets, JT might also share personal information to the new (or prospective) owner.
 If JT does, that party will have to keep the shared information confidential

 JT will store your personal information for no more than 6 years after your Contract has ended.

 Under the Data Protection Laws, you will have the right in certain circumstances to: